siddharth25pandey/simple-kanban-board/README.md

 <br>
 <br>
 <br>
 This is a simple project based on this [youtube tutorial](https://www.youtube.com/watch?v=6wn8hpUcEcM).
 I pretend to keep adding some functionalities to learn new concepts.
-Fell free to help.
+Feel free to help me!